kedacore/keda-docs/content/docs/2.3/scalers/azure-pipelines.md

 layout = "scaler"
 availability = "v2.3+"
 maintainer = "Community"
-description = "Scale applications based on Azure Pipelines Queues." go_file = "azure_pipelines_scaler"
+description = "Scale applications based on agent pool queues for Azure Pipelines." go_file = "azure_pipelines_scaler"
 +++

 ### Trigger Specification

-This specification describes the `azure-pipelines` trigger for Azure Pipelines Queue.
-It scales based on the queue length of Azure DevOps jobs in a given Agent Pool.
+This specification describes the `azure-pipelines` trigger for Azure Pipelines.
+It scales based on the amount of pipeline runs pending in a given agent pool.

 ```yaml
 triggers: